keeshii/ryuu-play/README.md

 SimpleBot is the universal AI implementation that should be capable of playing with any deck.
 It creates list of possible actions, simulates the outcome and compares the score of the game state.
 Then chooses the best possible action and repeats the process until its turn is over.
 For more details check the source code at `ptcg-server/src/simple-bot`.

 Server is automatically creating an account for bot user with password provided in the `config.js` file.
-You can login as this user and create a deck for it.
-Actually it is required to create a deck for the bot player, otherwise it won't accept any game invitation.
+You can login as that user, define its deck and set an avatar.
+AI player won't be able to accept the game invitation until you provide him a valid deck.
 If you define more than one deck, then each time bot will randomly choose one.

 ### License